pan-african biennale

-The Biennale was born from the conviction that Africa must no longer stand at the margins of global design, it is, and has always been, the centre.
-From the banks of the Nile to the coasts of the Atlantic, from the Sahel to the islands of the Indian Ocean, this continent has shaped the world’s imagination of space, form, and human community.
-It has inspired materials, geometries, and ways of living that predate and surpass the boundaries imposed by colonial modernity.
-Yet, for centuries, these contributions have been silenced, extracted, and reframed through others’ lenses.
+The Biennale is born from the conviction that Africa must no longer stand at the margins of global design.
+It is, and has always been, the centre.
+From the banks of the Nile to the coasts of the Atlantic, from the Sahel to the islands of the Indian Ocean, the continent has shaped the world’s imagination of space, form, and human community.
+It has generated materials, geometries, and ways of living rooted in climate, territory, and collective knowledge, practices that existed long before and beyond the limits imposed by colonial modernity.

 The Biennale emerges as a radical act of reclamation.
 A place where Africa defines its own architectural and cultural destiny.
 It gathers architects, artists, thinkers, and communities from across the continent and the diaspora to rebuild connections fractured by history and geography, to exchange ideas, and to construct a shared future grounded in self-determination.
 It celebrates the multiplicity of Africa’s voices, the intelligence of ancestral knowledge, the creativity of vernacular architecture, and the daring of contemporary practice.
 It understands that the power of African architecture lies not in imitation, but in invention; not in monumentality, but in humanity.